Holmen Lofoten | Kitchen on the Edge of the World

 It takes a unique kind of vision to see desolate fisherman’s cabins in the remote Norwegian village of Sørvågen Holmen Lofoten and envisage an out-of-world escape in its truest form, all while providing a dining experience to rival those of cosmopolitan Michelin starred eateries.

-This vision belonged to Ingunn Rasmussen, a local to the area, temporarily relocated to South Korea for business but now returned to Sørvågen, where she has lived with her family for the last 2 years.
-It was only when on a business trip in Japan she came across a television program with kindred spirit and master foraging Chef Valentine Warner at work, that she saw a way to bring this concept to fruition.
+This vision belonged to Ingunn Rasmussen, a local to the area, temporarily relocated for business but now returned to Sørvågen, where she has lived with her family for the last 2 years.
+It was only when on a business trip in South Korea she came across a television program with kindred spirit and master foraging Chef Valentine Warner at work, that she saw a way to bring this concept to fruition.

 Boldly, she sought him out, and a few emails and phone calls later the “Kitchen on the Edge of the World”, as the project has been aptly called, was born.
 The remote collection of traditional fisherman’s cabins on the shores of the Lofoten Islands were upgraded with the necessities, but not overly so, as not to ward off their innate charm.